razputshivanshu/what-im-learning/README.md

 I have a good grasp of full stack development, and I’ve built 3 to 4 complete, fully functional projects.

 ### What I am learning?
-For the next three months (October to December), I’ll be concentrating on frontend development, with a strong emphasis on deepening my knowledge of React and other frontend technologies.#
+For the next three months (October to December), I’ll be concentrating on backend development, with a strong emphasis on deepening my knowledge of NodeJs and other backend technologies.

 Medium Link: https://medium.com/@razputshivanshu